- 09 May 21 07:00 - 14 May 21 19:00

 Photograph: Gallipoli Association and Battle Honours group walking via Shell Green to Lone Pine.

 Following previous tours of Gallipoli, in conjunction with Battle Honours Ltd, we are pleased to be offering trips for members and friends to visit the Peninsula in the company of fellow enthusiasts and authorities.
-Hopefully 2021 will see us return in greater numbers to Gallipoli following the challenges of Covid-19 during 2020.

 2021 will see us running concurrent walking and coach tours which will visit all the most important spots of Gallipoli.
 This comprehensive battlefield tour will not only cover the main areas of the campaign, at a relaxed pace, but also some of the seldom visited spots not offered on other tour itineraries.
 We believe this tour is second to none, and with all the advantages of like-minded individuals, this intimate group will discover trench remains, old mule tracks, dried up gullies and the quiet beaches of this beautiful Peninsula.